DavHau/mach-nix/examples.md

   ];
 }
 ```
-alternatively if requirements are not needed, extra_pkgs can be passed directly to mkPython
+Alternatively, if requirements are not needed, extra_pkgs can be passed directly to mkPython
 ```nix
 mach-nix.mkPython [
   "https://github.com/psf/requests/tarball/2a7832b5b06d"   # from tarball url